Mantoine56/mariouomo/category-implementation-plan.md

 - **2023-04-18**: Created basic categories management page with list view and statistics.
 - **2023-04-18**: Implemented tree view for categories with collapsible hierarchy and improved the API to handle various endpoint patterns.
 - **2023-04-19**: Fixed backend API issues by updating the Category entity to properly map to database columns and made category endpoints publicly accessible to ensure consistent data access.
 - **2023-04-19**: Implemented Category Detail/Edit UI with form for adding new categories and editing existing ones, including SEO settings and parent category selection.
+- **2023-04-20**: Added image upload functionality to the Category Edit UI, allowing administrators to upload and preview category images.